What Is Real GDP?

 ABC is one of the largest economies in the world.
 Mr. VJ has joined the statistics department which reports the country’s key statistics including gross domestic product calculation.
-Mr. VJ has been asked to calculate real GDP based on below information provided by his senior.
+Mr. VJ has to calculate real GDP based on the below information provided by his senior.

-Based on the above information, you are required to calculate real GDP, assuming the inflation was 2% compared to the base year.
-Here, we are not given direct nominal GDP value, hence first we need to calculate the nominal GDP.
+Per the above information, let us use the real GDP calculator, assuming the inflation was 2% compared to the base year.
+Here, we do not have a direct nominal GDP value; hence, we must first calculate the nominal GDP.